LiPorking/BioBuzzSim/README.md

 # BIOBUZZ Simulator (FTC 2026-2027)

+You can send Suggestions To me in Discord: ".lipor"

 A MoSimulator-style 3D driving game for the FIRST Tech Challenge 2026-2027 game **BIOBUZZ presented by RTX**, built in **Unity 2023.2.22f1** (built-in render pipeline).
 Everything in the scene is generated from code using the dimensions in the